dweekly/docs/pages/web/amp-journeys.md

 #### Add deep link data in the Journeys dashboard

 You can also add deep link data to a Journey in the dashboard.
-In the **Customize Template** screen, click the button and add your key:value pairs in the deep link data fields.
-For example if your deep linking key was **productId**:
+In the <notranslate>**Customize Template**</notranslate> screen, click the button and add your key:value pairs in the deep link data fields.
+For example if your deep linking key was <notranslate>**productId**</notranslate>:

 ![image](/_assets/img/pages/journeys/amp-deep-link-data.png)